The Yorkshire Terrier Snuggles & Kisses There's a Time for Play and a Time for Love

 Blue Yorkie (Grey puppy) amongst black and tan puppies.

-The Black Yorkie-- there is not a picture to show because if you see one they are a cross-bred dog.
+The Merle Yorkie-- if you see one they are a cross-bred dog.
+SMM does not breed Merles or blue eyed Yorkies.

 Below is a list of health disorders more commonly associated with this breed: